waydabber/BetterDisplay/README.md

 - The app is compatible with all Apple Silicon and Intel Macs running macOS Big Sur, Monterey or Ventura.
 - XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
+- The display connect/disconnect feature requires an Apple Silicon Mac running macOS Ventura.
 - Native Smooth resolution scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays.
-- Maximum Native Smooth scaling resolutions depend on GPU capabilities and the display's resolution.
+- Maximum Native Smooth scaling resolutions depend on GPU capabilities and the display's resolution (horizontal framebuffer size limit is 6K for M1/M2, 8K for M1/M2 Pro/Max/Ultra - this translates to 3K and 4K horizontal HiDPI resolutions).
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
-The HDMI port of Macs do not support DDC (however most USB-C to HDMI dongles do work).
 Some docks (especially DisplayLink ones) might not support DDC.
 Software brightness control is available for all displays.
 - The app is compatible with headless Macs to create custom dummy resolutions for remote access.

 ## Supporting the project / purchasing BetterDisplay Pro